Autoclave: In medicine

 A medical autoclave is a device that uses steam to sterilize equipment and other objects.
 This means that all bacteria, viruses, fungi, and spores are inactivated.
-However, prions, such as those associated with Creutzfeldt–Jakob disease, and some toxins released by certain bacteria, such as Cereulide, may not be destroyed by autoclaving at the typical 134 °C for three minutes or 121 °C for 15 minutes and instead should be immersed in sodium hydroxide (1M NaOH) and heated in a gravity displacement autoclave at 121 °C for 30 min, cleaned, rinsed in water and subjected to routine sterilization.
+However, prions, such as those associated with Creutzfeldt–Jakob disease, and some toxins released by certain bacteria, such as cereulide, may not be destroyed by autoclaving at the typical 134 °C for three minutes or 121 °C for 15 minutes and instead should be immersed in sodium hydroxide (1M NaOH) and heated in a gravity displacement autoclave at 121 °C for 30 min, cleaned, rinsed in water and subjected to routine sterilization.
 Although a wide range of archaea species, including Geogemma barossii (Strain 121), can survive and even reproduce at temperatures found in autoclaves, their growth rate is so slow at the lower temperatures in the less extreme environments occupied by humans that it is unlikely they could compete with other organisms.
 None of them are known to be infectious or otherwise pose a health risk to humans.
 Their biochemistry is so different from that of humans, and their multiplication rate is so slow, that microbiologists need not worry about them.

 Because damp heat is used, heat-labile products (such as some plastics) cannot be sterilized this way or they will melt.
 Paper and other products that may be damaged by steam must also be sterilized another way.
 In all autoclaves, items should always be separated to allow the steam to penetrate the load evenly.

 Many procedures today employ single-use items rather than sterilizable, reusable items.
 This first happened with hypodermic needles, but today many surgical instruments (such as forceps, needle holders, and scalpel handles) are commonly single-use rather than reusable items (see waste autoclave).

 Autoclaving is often used to sterilize medical waste prior to disposal in the standard municipal solid waste stream.
 This application has become more common as an alternative to incineration due to environmental and health concerns about the combustion by-products emitted by incinerators, especially from the small units which were commonly operated at individual hospitals.
 Incineration or a similar thermal oxidation process is still often mandated for pathological waste and other very toxic or infectious medical waste.
 For liquid waste, an effluent decontamination system is the equivalent hardware.

-In most of the industrialized world medical-grade autoclaves are regulated medical devices.
-Many medical-grade autoclaves are therefore limited to running regulator-approved cycles.
-Because they are optimized for continuous hospital use, they favor rectangular designs, require demanding maintenance regimens, and are costly to operate.
-(A properly calibrated medical-grade autoclave uses thousands of gallons of water each day, independent of task, with correspondingly high electric power consumption.)
+In the United States, steam sterilizers intended for use by health care providers are regulated by the Food and Drug Administration as Class II medical devices.
+Before they can be marketed, such devices must be cleared through the premarket notification process for specific indications for use, which can include specific sterilization cycles.
+Medical-grade autoclaves typically use a steam-jacketed design suited to high-throughput environments such as hospitals, where they may run more than a dozen cycles per working day.
+Without water-saving features, steam-jacketed autoclaves can use hundreds to thousands of gallons of water per day, even while sitting idle, along with large amounts of energy.